-Except for the following, the critical accounting judgments and key sources of estimation uncertainty in the consolidated financial statements for 2018 are the same as those applied in the 2017 annual consolidated financial report.
+Except for the following, the critical accounting judgments and key sources of estimation uncertainty for these interim consolidated financial statements are the same as those applied for the consolidated financial statements for the year ended December 31, 2017.

-The provision for the impairment of trade receivables, investments in debt instruments and financial guarantee contracts is based on assumptions about the risk of default and expected loss rates.
+The provision for the impairment of trade receivables is based on assumptions about the risk of default and expected loss rates.
 The Group uses judgment in making these assumptions and in selecting the inputs to the impairment calculation, based on the Group's past history, existing market conditions as well as forward-looking estimates at the end of each reporting period.
 For details of the key assumptions and inputs used, see Note 11.
 Where the actual future cash inflows are less than expected, a material impairment loss may arise.